- AdventHealth University

 So, what does a chaplain do in these settings?
 Let’s take a look.

-What Does a Chaplain Do in a Hospital?
+What Does a Hospital Chaplain Do?

 Step 1: Earn a Degree